vestinabert/vestinabert/README.md

-Hi! ✨ I'm Vestina, currently in my final year at Vilnius Tech University, specializing in Multimedia and Computer Design. 🎓
+Hi!
+I'm Vestina, Multimedia and Computer Design Specialist.

 I'm passionate about crafting digital experiences that merge the worlds of art and technology.
-You can check out some of my projects in coding, multimedia, and computer design on my GitHub portfolio. 🌟
+You can check out some of my projects in coding, multimedia, and computer design on my GitHub portfolio.

 I'm actively seeking a dynamic work environment where I can apply my skills while embarking on a journey of continuous learning.
 If you're looking for someone who thrives on creativity and innovation, let's connect! 🚀🌍
 <!---